syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Processes the body contents for each section in the Word document foreach (WSection section in document.Sections)
 {
-    Accesses the Body of section where all the contents in document are apart WTextBody sectionBody = section.Body;
+    //Accesses the Body of section where all the contents in document are apart WTextBody sectionBody = section.Body;
     IterateTextBody(sectionBody);
     WHeadersFooters headersFooters = section.HeadersFooters;